For a Healthy Pregnancy and Childbirth

 Young of age (under 20), of advanced age for an expectant mother (age 35 or older), low height (under 150 centimeters), overweight (BMI 25 or higher), drinking alcohol, smoking, pregnant with multiple fetuses, giving birth with fertility treatment, afflicted with diseases such as diabetes or kidney disease, experienced problems with past pregnancy or delivery

-In addition, alcohol can have a deleterious effect on the fetus' development (especially the brain).
+In addition, alcohol can have a deleterious effect on the fetus' development (particularly brain development).
 Do not drink alcohol anytime during pregnancy.
 Even after delivery, you should refrain from drinking alcohol while you are still breast-feeding your baby.

 During pregnancy, immunity is reduced, making you more susceptible to communicable diseases.
 You may also be unable to take effective drugs during pregnancy out of concern for their effect on the baby.
 Wash your hands regularly, and also gargle and take other such measures to prevent infection.